 - Gallbladder inflammation in the case of infections (cholecystitis) is an

 - If one is to undergo bariatric surgery in the case of obesity, cholecystectomy

-considered for the surgery as they are an increased risk for the complication associated with the gall stone
+considered for the surgery as they are at increased risk for the complications associated with gallstones.

 How is the procedure done?